 #3 – Larimer Square

-Why it’s awesome: This cool and happening area is the heart of everything that goes on in Denver, boasting great nightlife, restaurants, and shopping.
+Why it’s awesome: This cool and happening area is the heart of everything that goes on in Denver, boasting great nightlife, restaurants, shopping and quality hostels to stay in dotted around the area.
 So, whatever time of the day you’re here you won’t be stuck for something to put on your Denver itinerary!
 The refurbished Victorian buildings are a charming backdrop to fairy lights crisscrossing the roads and the outdoor seating of restaurants and cafes (when it’s warm enough that is)!
 The buzzing atmosphere here makes it one of the best places in Denver.

 What to do there: You could easily spend the whole day in Denver’s Larimer Square.
 Start off with breakfast (or brunch if you had a lie in) in one of the cool cafes.
 Then, spend the afternoon shopping til you drop in some of the city’s best shopping spots.
 Spend your evening at one of the restaurants that line the square.
 Many are run by famous chefs and often make lists of the best places to eat in not just the city, but the state too!